kennethklau/Getting-and-Cleaning-Data-Project/CodeBook.md

    ---(iii) Triming of the file.
 Not all data of these three files ('features.txt','X_test.txt' and 'X_train.txt') are
          included.
 Only variable representing means and standard deviations are included.
 To facilitate this selection the variables with the word mean or std are included.
 Also the angles between vectors are not included.
 The X_test.txt and X_train.txt have 561 columns.
 The trimmed file has only 79 columns.
+The discription of these heading are contains in 'featues_info.txt'.

    (d) The rows.